tahoe-lafs/magic-folder/docs/conflicts.rst

 If it does appear, this is an "update" (and we simply replace the local content with the incoming content).

-Instead if our Snapshot does not appear as any ancestor of the incoming Snapshot, a commit is determined.
+Instead if our Snapshot does not appear as any ancestor of the incoming Snapshot, a conflict is determined.

 This is because when the other device created their Snapshot, they didn't know about ours (or else it would appear as an ancestor) so we have made a change "at the same time".

 Note that unlike tools like Git, we do not examine the contents of the file or try to produce differences -- everything is determined from the metadata in the Snapshot.
+This means that even if we happened to make the very same edits "at the same time" it would still be a conflict.

 Showing Conflicts Locally